 The surface of this islet is comprised of rocky and barren hills.
 Areas appropriate for agriculture are very few indeed.
 The vegetation cover is poor and bushy and consists of sage plants, oregano, thyme, lentisk, cheno-pod, and bush-like wild olives.
 The tree cover is sparse and varieties are mainly olive, carob, almond, fig and prickly pear.

-Fresh water springs do not exist except for a few wells with brackish water.
+Fresh water springs do not exist on Agathonisi except for a few wells with brackish water.
 Water for the inhabitants is collected by way of rain water cisterns which are filled by water carrying tankers in times of drought.

 A few ancient relics, which were found on the island, allow us to surmise that Yetousa was inhabited from ancient times.
 But from time to time it seems that it often remained unoccupied for long periods of time.
 This was especially so in times when piracy was prevalent in the Agean and these periods were common from ancient times even until the nineteenth century.
 Settlers from Patmos and Fourni probably finally inhabited the island permanently in the middle of the 19th century.
 There is witness of there having being established on the island, some five or six families in the year 1985.